cheater/articles/haskell-wishlist.md

 Being able to reason using the Haskell type system is great.
 But it is not the only kind of judgment we should be able to make about our code.
 There are other types of judgments we would like to make:

-## 1. what is the time complexity of the function?
+## 1. What is the time complexity of the function?

 For example, take this:

 ```
 sort :: [a] -> [a] -- doesn't tell us much about performance